How to get a large mortgage with multiple income sources

 There’s no doubt that when you’re looking for borrowing of more than £1m, with an LTV above 75%, the pool of available lenders is more limited.

-It’s not so much an issue of an individual lender’s access to funds so much as their comfort with the level of risk in having a substantial sum tied up in the value of just one property.
+It’s not that an individual lender won't be able to provide all the funds so much as their caution about having a substantial sum tied up in the value of just one property.

 The higher echelons of the prime and super-prime real estate market are just as vulnerable to price discounting in uncertain economic times as low to mid-priced properties.

 In fact, they are sometimes more likely to be subject to discounting – offering excellent opportunities, of course, to buyers who have their finance lined up.